truenas/middleware/docs/userguide/index.rst

 `forum post <http://forums.freenas.org/threads/backup-config-file-every-night-automatically.8237>`_
 contains a script for backing up the configuration from another system.

-**Upload Config:**
-allows you to browse to location of saved configuration file in order to restore that configuration.
+**Upload Config:** allows you to browse to location of saved configuration file in order to restore that configuration.

 Advanced Tab
 ^^^^^^^^^^^^

 The Advanced tab, shown in Figure 4.6b, allows you to set some miscellaneous settings on the FreeNAS® system.
-The configurable settings are summarized in Table 4.6b.
+The configurable settings are summarized in

-**Figure **
-**4.6**
+Table 4.6b.

-**b: Advanced Tab**
+**Figure 4.6b: Advanced Tab**